-- A running process needs to be in memory.
+- The Swap area is a part of the secondary storage (disk) used as auxiliar memory - A running process needs to be in memory.
 Using swap can increase the multiprogramming level, - If a process in the swap zone is selected by the scheduler, the process needs to be loaded in memory, which increases the context switch time. - To swap processes that are waiting for I/O to be completed (pending I/O), the OS must transfer I/O to the system buffers in kernel space and then to the I/O device.
 This also adds overhead. - For these reasons, modern Operating Systems usually swap pages and rarely swap whole processes.